Task-Driven Dictionary Learning

-where~$\l_s$ is a convex loss function, the index~$s$ of~$\l_s$ indicating that the loss is adapted to a \emph{supervised} learning problem.
+In this equation, $\l_s$ is a convex loss function that measures how well one can predict~$\y$ by observing~$\alphab^\star(\x,\D)$ given the model parameters~$\W$.
+For instance, it can be the square, logistic, or hinge loss from support vector machines~(see~\cite{shawe}).
+The index~$s$ of~$\l_s$ indicates here that the loss is adapted to a \emph{supervised} learning problem.
 The expectation is taken with respect to the unknown probability distribution~$p(\y,\x)$ of the data.
-Depending on the setting (classification or regression), several loss functions can be used such as square, logistic, or hinge loss from support vector machines~(see~\cite{shawe} and references therein), possibly with a nonlinear kernel as done in~\cite{raina}.
-Note that we do not specify yet the size of the matrix $\W$ since it will depend on the chosen application, as illustrated later in Section~\ref{subsec:applications}.

-The formulation of Eq.~(\ref{eq:unsup}) exploits features $\alphab^\star(\x,\D)$, where~$\D$ is given, possibly learned with the unsupervised formulation from Section~\ref{sec:classical}.
+So far, the dictionary~$\D$ is be obtained in an unsupervised way.
 However, Mairal et al.~\cite{mairal6}, and Bradley and Bagnell~\cite{bradley} have shown that better results can be achieved when the dictionary is obtained in a fully supervised setting, tuned for the prediction task.
 We now introduce the task-driven dictionary learning formulation, that consists of \emph{jointly} learning~$\W$ and~$\D$ by solving

 where $\DD$ is a set of constraints defined in Eq.~(\ref{eq:C}), and $f$ has the form